Video Annotation¶

 regions = regions_from_cvat("cvat_export.xml", calibration=calibration)

-Shapes are assigned roles that determine their purpose:
+Shapes are assigned region types that determine their purpose:

 |---|---|---|